rcmdnk/vim_ahk/README.md

 vim.ahk is the setting file for [AutoHotkey](http://www.autohotkey.com/)(Autohotkey_L).

-vim.exe is a standalone application made from vim.ahk.
+vim.exe is a standalone application made from vim.ahk (available in [the releases page](https://github.com/rcmdnk/vim_ahk/releases)).

 This is vim emulation for Windows.
 If you are interesting in same settings for Mac, try Vim emulation for [Karabiner - Software for macOS](https://pqrs.org/osx/karabiner/): [Karabiner-Elements complex_modifications rules by rcmdnk](https://rcmdnk.com/KE-complex_modifications/).

 ## Installation

+### Scripts

 If you've already installed AutoHotKey, just open vim.ahk with AutoHotkey.

-You can also use vim.exe, which can work standalone w/o AutoHotKey.

 If you are running AutoHotKey with another script, you can include it in your script using AutoHotKey...